-The goal is to responsibly extend the production cycle to 100 weeks without molt, where it now ends by 75- 80 weeks.
+The goal remains to responsibly extend the production cycle to 100 weeks without molt, which now ends by 75- 80 weeks.
 The genetic potential is there, as proven by previous research.
 Extension of the laying cycle would improve the sustainability as well as the profitability of the sector.

-Towards a higher efficiency by sustainable extending the laying cycle
+Towards a higher efficiency by sustainable extension of the laying cycle

 The Joint Programming Initiative ‘A Healthy Diet for a Healthy Life’ (JPI HDHL) is an European network initiative between 20 MS, 3 associated EU countries and 3 third countries outside Europe that focuses on common scientific research and networking concerning the influence of food on public health.

 The second Coordination and Support Action for the JPI Healthy Diet for a Healthy Life